Heat 1 tablespoon ghee in a heavy pan or kadai. Keep the heat to medium and let the ghee melt.

 Continue to roast rava till the rava become fragrant and changes its color.
 No need to brown the rava.
 The texture will also appear crumbly, loose and light.
-Roasting rava takes about 10 to 12 minutes on a low flame.
+Roasting rava takes about 10 to 12 minutes on a low heat.

 Once the rava becomes hot, then you have to stir non-stop so that the rava does not get browned or burnt.